LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	 2 : prescribe the gradient of the density, CONPAR(,,1) specifies the required density gradient in m^-4`
     |	 3 : sheath conditions, CONPAR(,,1) not used (zero gradient is used)
     |	 4 : prescribe the value of the density, weakly a mixed boundary condition, CONPAR(,,1) specifies the required density in m^-3` and CONPAR(,,2) specifies the 'strength' of the boundary condition
-    |	 5 : prescribe the particle flux per unit area, CONPAR(,,1) specifies the required particle flux density in m^-2` s^-1`
+    |	 5 : prescribe the particle flux per unit area, CONPAR(,,1) specifies the required particle flux density in m^-2`.s.s^-1`
     |	 6 : prescribe the total particle flux for a constant density, CONPAR(,,1) specifies the particle flux in s^-1`
     |	 7 : prescribe the density as a function of other plasma parameters [not yet available]
     |	 8 : prescribe the total particle flux with constant flux density, CONPAR(,,1) specifies the particle flux in s^-1`
-    |	 9 : prescribe the decay length for the density, CONPAR(,,1) specifies the gradient length in $m$ (should use type 15 instead when drifts are turned on)
+    |	 9 : prescribe the decay length for the density, CONPAR(,,1) specifies the gradient length in metres (should use type 15 instead when drifts are turned on)
     |	10 : leakage option for density, recommended for cases with drifts, CONPAR(,,1) specifies the leakage factor, α in Γ`_loss` = α C`_s` n`_a`
     |	11 : particle flux feedback boundary condition, CONPAR(,,1) not used, derived from CBSNA(0,IS,IREG).
-The species used must be declared using the 'b2stbc\_isfeedback' switch.
+For feedback schemes not specified via b2.feedback\_control.parameters, the species used must be declared using the 'b2stbc\_isfeedback' switch.
     |	12 : particle density feedback boundary condition, as above, CONPAR(,,1) not used, derived from CBSNA(0,IS,IREG).
 The species used must be declared using the 'b2stbc\_isfeedback' switch.
     |	13 : particle density to achieve specified total flux,
     |		CONPAR(,,1) is the specified flux crossing the flux surface 'b2stbc\_type13\_ref' steps away from the boundary,
     |		CONPAR(,,2) is the strength of the feedback,
     |		CONPAR(,,3), when running with Eirene and the 'ionising core' switch is used, is set internally to match the re-entering flux of ionised neutrals that crossed the core boundary (one must then have 'ionising\_core'.eq.-IB where IB is the boundary index).
     |		The feedback scheme can be further tweaked with the switches 'b2stbc\_type13\_norm' and 'b2stbc\_type13\_fac'.
 See code for details.
-    |	14 : sound speed velocity flux, CONPAR(,,1) is a multiplier to the outgoing sound speed C`_s` .
-To be used in conjunction with BCENE/I=15, BCPOT=11, and BCMOM=13. recommended for cases with drifts.
+    |	14 : sound speed velocity flux, CONPAR(,,1) is a multiplier to the outgoing sound speed C`_s`..
+To be used in conjunction with BCENE/I=15, BCPOT=11, and BCMOM=13.
+Recommended for cases with drifts.
     |	15 : prescribe a radial leakage velocity, CONPAR(,,1) specifies the leakage velocity in units of the local thermal velocity.
     |	16 : particle density to achieve specified total flux, used with ASTRA coupling.
 The total desired flux is summed over all BCCON=16 core boundaries.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
     |	18 : prescribe total main ion particle flux, used with ASTRA coupling.
     |	19 : particle flux feedback boundary condition, flux is summed over neutrals and ions, for coupling with ASTRA.
 The total desired flux is summed over all BCCON=19 core boundaries.
 This boundary condition type is applied to ions in their highest ionisation stage.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
-    |	20 : constant density feedback condition, CONPAR(,,1) specifies the desired density in m^-3` .
+    |	20 : constant density feedback condition, CONPAR(,,1) specifies the desired density in m^-3`..
-    |	21 : prescribe the value of the density and add a density perturbation to get a solution which is as close as possible to neoclassical theory.
+    |	21 : prescribe the value of the density and add a poloidal density variation to get a solution which is as close as possible to neoclassical theory.
 It is recommended to use this boundary condition together with corresponding condition on ion temperature (BCENI=24).
 The total desired density is summed over all BCCON=21 core boundaries.
 CONPAR(,,1) specifies the desired density in m^-3`..
     |	22 : feedback boundary condition: given total particle flux with constant average density.
 The poloidal density variation is added to make the solution as close as possible to the neoclassical value derived for pure H/D/T plasma.
 It is recommended to use this boundary condition with corresponding boundary condition on ion temperature (BCENI=23,24).
 The total desired flux is summed over all BCCON=22 core boundaries.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
     |	23 : feedback boundary condition: given sum of integrated neutrals and main ion particle fluxes with constant average density.
 The poloidal density variation is added to make the solution as close as possible to the neoclassical value derived for pure H/D/T plasma.
 It is recommended to use this boundary condition with corresponding boundary condition on ion temperature (BCENI=23,24).
 The total desired flux is summed over all BCCON=23 core boundaries.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
     |	24 : constant density feedback scaled by density on the ring 'bc\_type21\_ref' away.
-CONPAR(,,1) specifies the desired density in m^-3` .
+CONPAR(,,1) specifies the desired density in m^-3`..
 CONPAR(,,2) is the strength of the feedback
-    |	25 : feedback boundary condition: prescribe the average value of the density and add a density perturbation from neighbouring radial cell.
+    |	25 : feedback boundary condition: prescribe the average value of the density and add the poloidal density variation from the neighbouring radial ring.
 This boundary condition is suitable for any species of a multi-species plasma (i.e. in the case when the condition used in BCCON=21 fails).
 It is recommended to use this boundary condition together with the corresponding condition on ion temperature (BCENI=26,27).
-CONPAR(,,1) specifies the desired average density in m^-3` .
+CONPAR(,,1) specifies the desired average density in m^-3`..
     |	26 : feedback boundary condition: prescribe the total ion flux and find the average density.
-A density perturbation is taken from the neighbouring radial cell.
+The poloidal density variation from the neighbouring radial ring is applied on top of the average density.
 This boundary condition is suitable for any species of a multi-species plasma (i.e. in the case when the condition used in BCCON=22 fails).
 It is recommended to use this boundary condition together with a corresponding condition on the ion temperature (BCENI=26,27).
 The total desired flux is summed over all BCCON=26 core boundaries.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
-    |	27 : feedback boundary condition: prescribe the particle flux sum for all neutrals and ions belonging to a given isonuclear sequence and find the average density of the highest ionization stage.
-A density perturbation is taken from the neighbouring radial cell.
+    |	27 : feedback boundary condition: prescribe the particle flux sum for all neutrals and ions belonging to a given isonuclear sequence and find the average density of the ionisation state to which the BCCON=27 condition is applied.
+The poloidal density variation from the neighbouring radial ring is applied on top of the average density.
 It is recommended to use this boundary condition together with corresponding condition on ion temperature (BCENI=25,26).
 The total desired flux is summed over all BCCON=27 core boundaries.
-CONPAR(,,1) specifies the desired particle flux in s^-1` .
+CONPAR(,,1) specifies the desired particle flux in s^-1`..
+For main ions and low Z impurities, it is recommended to set BCCON=27 for the highest ionisation state.
+For high Z impurities, if the ionisation potential of the highest ionisation state of the given isonuclear sequence is much larger than the expected core plasma temperature, the BCCON=27 condition should be set for the ionisation state for which the density is expected to be maximal.
+For ionisation states higher than that one, it is recommended to set BCCON=2 with CONPAR=0.0, since their densities are expected to be negligible, and BCCON=2 with CONPAR=0.0 seems to be the safest boundary condition for low density species.
+    |	28 : density is read from the CON\_FN file.
+If CONPAR(,,2) > 0 the profile is scaled so CONPAR(,,1) gives the maximum density.
+Values for the density are given in m^-3`..
+    |	29 : presure is prescribed from the CONPAR(,,1) in Pa.
+    |	30 : The particle flux per unit area is read from the CON\_FN file.
+If CONPAR(,,2) > 0 the profile is scaled so CONPAR(,,1) gives the maximum particle flux per unit area.
+Values for the density are given in m^-2`ss^-1`..